pjchiou/FARC/README.md

 >This is a simple program used to updating macro in *.report files which created by APF Formatter.(product of Applied Materials)
 - - -

-## IntoductionIf
+## Intoduction
-you update a macro(Let's call it macro_v0.0) which is used in several other reports, you have to save this new macro as a new file(macro_v1.0).
+If you update a macro(Let's call it macro_v0.0) which is used in several other reports, you have to save this new macro as a new file(macro_v1.0).
 And then open each reports which use macro_v0.0 and switch to new macro_v1.0, and then save this report.
 This procedure will call compiler implicitly to re-compile your report so that it can call new macro correctly.
 This whole procedure may cost 2~3 minutes for each report, depends on your device.
 Normally, we will have more than 50 files need to be updated. **Now you can do this more quickly through FARC.**
 - - -

 ## Method